datacommonsorg/docsite/custom_dc/index.md

 -  You want to add your own data to Data Commons but want to maintain ownership of the Cloud data.
 -  You want to add your own data to Data Commons but want to customize the UI of the site.
 -  You want to host your data on your own website, using the Data Commons tools.
+(You may also host all or part of your data on the main public Data Commons site as well.)
--  You want to add your own data to Data Commons, but restrict access to the site.
+-  You want to add your own private data to Data Commons, and restrict access to it.

-You may also wish to host all or part of your data on the main public Data Commons website as well.
+-  You want to host all or part of your data on your own the main public Data Commons site in additio

+Also, if you want to add all of your data to the main Data Commons and test how it will work with the exploration tools and natural language queries, you will need to at least host a local development site for testing purposes.

 For the following use cases, a custom Data Commons instance is not necessary:

--  You only want to make your own data available to the main public Data Commons site (at [datacommons.org](datacommons.org)).
-See instead the procedures on contributing your data to Data Commons.
+-  You only want to make your own data available to the main public Data Commons site and don't need to test it.
+In this case, see the procedures in [Data imports](../import_data/index.md).
 -  You want to make the base public data or visualizations available in your own site.
-For this purpose, you can call the Data Commons APIs from your site; see [Data Commons Web Components](https://docs.datacommons.org/api/web_components/) for more details.
+For this purpose, you can call the Data Commons APIs from your site; see [Data Commons web components](../api/web_components.md) for more details.

 ## Supported features

 A custom Data Commons instance supports the following features:

 -  All of the same interactive tools as the main site, including the natural language query interface
--  REST APIs &emdash; with no additional setup
+-  REST APIs -- no additional setup neeeded
--  Python and Pandas API wrappers, and/or Spreadsheets &emdash; requires additional setup and maintenance.
+-  Python and Pandas API wrappers, and/or Spreadsheets -- requires additional setup and maintenance.
 If you would like to support these facilities, please contact us.
 -  Access controls to the site, using any supported Google Cloud Run mechanisms, such as Virtual Private Cloud, Cloud IAM, and so on.
 Please see the GCP [Restricting ingress for Cloud Run](https://cloud.google.com/run/docs/securing/ingress) for more information on these options.

 The following are not supported: